-ANB020 is an antibody that inhibits the activity of interleukin-33, or IL-33, a pro-inflammatory cytokine that multiple studies have indicated is a central mediator of atopic diseases, including asthma, food allergies and atopic dermatitis.
+• ANB020 is an antibody that inhibits the activity of interleukin-33, or IL-33, a pro-inflammatory cytokine that multiple studies have indicated is a central mediator of atopic diseases, including asthma, food allergies and atopic dermatitis.
 IL-33 acts on several cell types, including white blood cells that initiate and orchestrate atopic responses.
-IL-33 also directly mediates release of disease-associated cytokines, which recruit proinflammatory cells that mediate atopic disease.
+IL-33 also directly mediates release of disease-associated cytokines, which recruit pro-inflammatory cells that mediate atopic disease.
 Because ANB020 inhibits IL-33 function, and acts upstream broadly across the key cell types and cytokines involved in atopy, we believe that its mechanism has advantages in the treatment of atopic diseases over competing agents that block only a subset of the cytokines responsible for atopic diseases.
 The role of IL-33 signaling in asthma has been recently genetically validated through human studies published in the medical literature.
 We believe ANB020 is potentially the first-in-class therapy targeting IL-33.
-We are conducting a Phase 1 trial of ANB020 in healthy volunteers in Australia under an approved CTN, and subsequently plan to commence patient trials in moderate-to-severe adult atopic dermatitis, severe adult asthma and severe adult peanut allergy in other countries including the United States, after submitting an IND to the FDA.
-Based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the field of atopic dermatitis, we estimate approximately 1.4 million adults are affected by atopic dermatitis, of which approximately 280,000 are diagnosed with a moderate-to-severe form of this disease, of which 98,000 are believed to be suitable for treatment with systemic biological therapies in the United States.
-We estimate, based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders focused on asthma, that asthma affects approximately 19.0 million individuals, of which approximately 3.6 million have severe, persistent occurrence of this respiratory disease in the United States.
-Peanut allergy is the most common cause of foodinduced allergy in the United States.
-Based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the food allergy field, we estimate approximately 1.7 million adults in the United States are affected by peanut allergy, of which approximately 600,000 are regularly treated by allergists and approximately 400,000 are at risk for severe reactions and therefore we believe are suitable for treatment with systemic biological therapies.
+We have initiated Phase 1 dosing of ANB020 in healthy volunteers in Australia under an approved CTN, and subsequently plan to commence patient trials in severe adult asthma and severe adult peanut allergy in other countries including the United States, after submitting an IND to the FDA.
+We estimate, based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the field, that asthma affects approximately 7.7% of the adult U.S. population, or approximately 19.0 million individuals, of which 19%, or approximately 3.6 million have severe, persistent occurrence of this respiratory disease.
+Peanut allergy is the most common cause of food-induced allergy in the United States.
+Based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the field, we estimate approximately 400,000 are at risk for severe reactions and therefore we believe are suitable for treatment with systemic biological therapies.

-• ANB019 is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are initially developing as a potential first-in-class therapy for GPP and PPP patients.
+• ANB019 is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are initially developing as a potential first-in-class therapy for GPP patients.
 GPP is a life-threatening, rare, systemic inflammatory disorder that, based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the field, we estimate affects approximately 3,000 patients in the United States with no approved therapies.
 Studies have shown that GPP is associated with mutations, that lead to abnormally high signaling through the IL-36R, which we believe can be addressed by treatment with ANB019.
-PPP is a non-fatal form of pustular psoriasis that we estimate affects approximately 150,000 patients in the United States alone.
-PPP is believed to be caused by increased systemic levels of IL-36 cytokines, resulting in inflammatory pustules on the hands and feet of patients that cause significant inability to stand, walk or do manual work, which we believe can be addressed by treatment with ANB019.
 We believe ANB019 is the most advanced therapeutic antibody targeting the IL-36R in development.
 We anticipate filing an Australian CTN for ANB019 by the end of 2016, the approval of which would allow us to initiate Phase 1 trials in Australia in the first half of 2017.
 We plan to subsequently develop ANB019 in the United States after submitting an IND to the FDA and to seek FDA Orphan Drug Designation for the treatment of GPP and PPP.
 The FDA may grant Orphan Drug Designation to a drug intended to treat a disease or condition that generally affects fewer than 200,000 individuals in the United States.